-Benefit Description Vision Services (Continue Vision Services (Continued) Post-cataract surgery without lens implant (aphakes) One pair of eyeglass lenses or contact lenses is covered per Plan Year.
+Benefit Description Vision Services (Continued) Post-cataract surgery without lens implant (aphakes) One pair of eyeglass lenses or contact lenses is covered per Plan Year.
 Coverage of up to \$100 per Plan Year is also provided for the purchase of eyeglass frames.
 The replacement of lenses due to a change in the Member's condition is also covered.
-Replacement of lenses due to wear, damage, or loss, is limited to 3 per affected eye per Plan Year. • Post-retinal detachment surgery For a Member who wore eyeglasses or contact lenses prior to retinal detachment surgery, the Plan covers the full cost of one lens per affected eye up to one Plan Year after the date of surgery.
+Replacement of lenses due to wear, damage, or loss, is limited to 3 per affected eye per Plan Year.
+Post-retinal detachment surgery For a Member who wore eyeglasses or contact lenses prior to retinal detachment surgery, the Plan covers the full cost of one lens per affected eye up to one Plan Year after the date of surgery.
 For Members who have not previously worn eyeglasses or contact lenses, the Plan covers either (1) a pair of eyeglass lenses and up to \$100 toward the purchase of the frames, or (2) a pair of contact lenses.
-46 .
-Voluntary Sterilization on The Plan covers voluntary sterilization, including tubal ligation and vasectomy.
-47 .
-Voluntary Termination on of Pregnancy (abortion) The Plan covers voluntary termination of pregnancy and related services provided in conjunction with the covered termination procedure: 1) pre-pregnancy termination evaluation and examination; 2) pre-operative counseling; 3) ultrasounds; 4) laboratory services, including pregnancy testing blood type, and Rh factor; 5) Rh (D) immune globulin (human); 6) anesthesia (general or local); 7) post-pregnancy termination care; 8) follow-up care; and advice on contraception or referral to family planning services.
+49. Voluntary Sterilization The Plan covers voluntary sterilization, including tubal ligation and vasectomy.
+50. Voluntary Termination on of Pregnancy (abortion) The Plan covers voluntary termination of pregnancy, the related services provided in conjunction with the covered termination procedure, and prescribing and/or administering abortion medication: 1) pre-pregnancy termination evaluation and examination; 2) pre-operative counseling; 3) ultrasounds; 4) laboratory services, including pregnancy testing, blood type, and Rh factor; 5) Rh (D) immune globulin (human); 6) anesthesia (general or local); 7) post-pregnancy termination care; 8) follow-up care; and 9) advice on contraception or referral to family planning services.
 Care related to a pregnancy is not covered under this benefit.
-48 .
-Wigs and Scalp Hair Prostheses The Plan covers wigs and scalp hair prostheses when needed for hair loss as a result of the treatment for any form of cancer or leukemia, or for a certain pathologic condition such as alopecia areata, alopecia totalis, alopecia medicamentosa or permanent loss of scalp hair due to injury.
+Outpatient prescription drugs are covered under your outpatient prescription drug coverage, which is not administered by HPHC.
+Please see your CVS Caremark Prescription Drug Plan brochure or call CVS Caremark at 1-877-876-7214 for information on coverage of outpatient prescription drugs.
+51. Wigs and Scalp Hair Prostheses The Plan covers wigs and scalp hair prostheses when needed for hair loss as a result of the treatment for any form of cancer or leukemia, or for a certain pathologic condition such as alopecia areata, alopecia totalis, alopecia medicamentosa or permanent loss of scalp hair due to injury.